rrainey/agc-mechanical-cad/README.md

 license to students, makers, and startups.
 You can obtain your own copy of Fusion 360 and begin editing the .f3d files contained in this project.
 STEP-format CAD models for each component have been exported and included in this project as well.
 Those model files are directly usable by many other CAD modeling and 3D-printing systems.

+## Is This a Complete AGC Model?

+No. I am releasing what I have transcribed so far.
+That amounts to roughly a half-dozen models.
+Each is currently 90-100% completely encoded from the original engineering documents.

+I'm working to maintain engineering precision wherever I can.
+Errors undoubtedly exist, and I'm my own Quality Assurance department currently.
+In other words, use at your own risk.

+## My Background

+My name is Riley Rainey.
+I'm a software engineer by training.
+I spent a number of years building aerospace simulations as my day job.
+I'm not a Professional Engineer by any stretch, but my work in simulation put me in close contact with CAD designers and CAD systems.
+I'd used AutoCad many years ago, but my exposure to Fusion 360 began with this project.

 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).